darthkali/patenpflanze/LoRaGateway_Raspi_Dragino_ChirpStack.md

  1. Login to your ChirpStack Server
  2. go to Gateways (left sidebar)
 > if there is no sidebar, click on the 3 Rows in the top-left of the page to open the menu
- 3. List item
+ 3. click on **+ CREATE**

-go to Gateways
+ 4. enter a Gateway name and description
-+ CREATE
+ 5. paste in the Gateway ID from your clipboard
-enter a Gateway Name and Description paste in the Gatewy ID from your Clipboard select a networkl server
+ 6. select a network server
-> mybe you need to Create this TODO set the altitude and the location of the gateway click on create Gateway
+> maybe you need to Create this TODO set the altitude and the location of the gateway click on create Gateway